 Thu 2 Jun - Thu 2 Jun' 16

-Not only did she express how important she thought that Asian cultures are represented in the architecture of the cities and settlements but also provided detailed analysis of the behaviour of water bodies in South-east Asia all the while mapping out how to use the interplay between landscape infrastructure and urbanism.
+She highlighted the importance of representing Asian cultures in the architecture of the cities and settlements and provided a detailed analysis of the behaviour of water bodies in South-East Asia.
+She also mapped out how to use the interplay between landscape infrastructure and urbanism.